 - Layout – A solid wall made of the same design and material for the entire span is one thing.
 A long and intricate retaining wall with different depths and dimensions will take longer to complete and require more skill.
 Add steps, and it will also cost more.

-- Style – Retaining walls can come in a large variety of patterns and styles.
-Particularly stone retaining walls, which may require an experienced professional to get it done correctly.
+- Style – They can come in a large variety of patterns and styles.
+Particularly stone walls, which may require an experienced professional to get it done correctly.

 - Preparation work – This is sometimes included as part of the labour cost.
 For the retaining wall to work, the ground has to be perfectly level.
 If there are difficulties in the terrain, the cost may increase.

-- Fees and Licencing – You may have to consult a landscaping expert or a structural engineer with regard to the retaining walls.
+- Fees and Licencing – You may have to consult a landscaping expert or a structural engineer.
 In Sydney, you need permission to build a retaining wall higher than 0.6 metres.

 All things considered, you can expect to pay around $250 – 550 per square metre for a retaining wall in Sydney, on average.
 But to get a little more granular, you can explore the table below for the typical price ranges for different retaining wall materials.